nsacyber/RandPassGenerator/README.md

 Example 1: generate 5 random passwords using the default mixed character set, at default strength of 160, saved into file GoodPasswords.dat

-	java -jar PassGenerator.jar -pw 5 >GoodPasswords.dat
+	java -jar RandPassGenerator.jar -pw 5 >GoodPasswords.dat

 Example 2: generate 20 random passphrases using the default dictionary, at strength of 256, with verbose messages, using words up to 9 letters long, and output saved into the file passphrases.txt

-	java -jar PassGenerator.jar -v -pp 20 -str 256 -pplen 9 >passphrases.txt
+	java -jar RandPassGenerator.jar -v -pp 20 -str 256 -pplen 9 >passphrases.txt

 Example 3: generate 200 random keys at strength of 192, with logging to keygen.log, and output to mykeys.out.

-	java -jar PassGenerator.jar -k 200 -str 192 -log keygen.log -out mykeys.out
+	java -jar RandPassGenerator.jar -k 200 -str 192 -log keygen.log -out mykeys.out

 Example 4: generate 100 passwords at strength 160, using a character set of lowercase letters and digits, with output redirected to hi-quality-stuff.txt

-	java -jar PassGenerator.jar -pw 100 -pwcs "a0"  >hi-quality-stuff.txt
+	java -jar RandPassGenerator.jar -pw 100 -pwcs "a0"  >hi-quality-stuff.txt

 Example 5: generate 10 passwords at strength 128, formatted into chunks of five characters each, separated by /.

-	java -jar PassGenerator.jar -pw 10 -str 128 -c 5 -sep /
+	java -jar RandPassGenerator.jar -pw 10 -str 128 -c 5 -sep /

+Example 6: generate 1 random key at strength 256, and encrypt to file using random password.

+	java -jar RandPassGenerator.jar -k 1 -str 256 -enc

+Example 7: Decrypt encrypted key file.

+	java -jar RandPassGenerator.jar -decrypt

 ### Design Information

-The foundation of RandPassGenerator is an implementation of the NIST SP800-90 HashDRBG.
+The foundation of RandPassGenerator is an implemention of the NIST SP800-90 Hash DRBG.
 It uses entropy, carefully gathered from system sources, to generate quality random output.
 The internal strength of the DRBG is 192 bits, according to NIST SP800-57, using the SHA-384 algorithm.
 In accordance with SP800-90, the DRBG is seeded with at least 888 bits of high quality entropy from entropy sources prior to any operation.

 This implementation uses the seed mechanism of the Java SecureRandom class for gathering entropy.
-By default, it also saves entropy from run to run.

 This implementation performs self-tests at every execution, so that users can be confident that no library problems have affected operation.
 Two kinds of self-tests are performed:

 1. Known-answer tests from the NIST Hash_DRBG verification suite test file.
 2. Simple statistical tests on DRBG output.